RTippin/messenger/docs/Installation.md

 ---

 ### Attaching the model on creation
-- When one of your registered providers is created, such as a new `User`, you should attach our [Messenger.php][link-messenger-model] model using one of the methods below:
+- When one of your registered providers is created, such as a new `User`, you should attach the [Messenger.php][link-messenger-model] model using one of the methods below:

-#### Using the getter on our facade, we perform a `firstOrCreate` for the messenger model
+#### Using the getter on the facade, we perform a `firstOrCreate` for the messenger model
 ***Example using a User model***
 ```php
 use App\Models\User;